-To mark the fifth anniversary of
+To mark the festival's fifth anniversary,

-Luisa Via Roma and digital lifestyle magazine Nowness.
+Luisa Via Roma and magazine Nowness.

 A dialogue of fashion.